audiopixel/pixelmixer/README.md

 **Shader**: A opengl glsl fragment shader that runs directly on the gpu.

-**Clip**: A clip is a shader harnessed in a playable form.
-Clips can play shaders back at different speeds and different positions.
+**Clip**: A Clip is a Shader harnessed in a playable form.
+Clips can play Shaders back at different speeds and different positions.

-**Clipfx**: A type of clip that does not blend, instead it analyses incoming values and outputs a new one.
+**Clipfx**: A type of Clip that does not blend, instead it analyses incoming values and outputs a new one.

-**Pod**: A group of clips that are to be positioned together, combined, and blended as one.
+**Pod**: A group of Clip(s) that are to be positioned together and blended as one.

-**Position-unit**: Defined coordinates that a pod can choose to populate into.
+**Position-unit**: Defined position coordinates that a Pod can reference.
 Pod's can render to any number of position units to allow advanced mapping.

-**Channel**: Main source of color and values (like dmx) to be assigned to nodes.
-Channels hold pods, which may also hold clips.
+**Channel**: A collection of Pods containing Clips, the output to be mixed onto Nodes.

-**Postfx**: A type of channel that takes the entire main mix and routes it through a set of clipfxs.
+**Postfx**: A type of Channel that takes the entire main mix and routes it through a set of Clipfxs.

-**Previz**: Render a to-be-displayed channel to preview on screen, while still outputting the main channel mix unaffected.
+**Previz**: Render a to-be-displayed Channel to preview on screen, while still outputting the main Channel mix unaffected.

 ---